 The Fondation SUEZ

-The Fondation SUEZ supports concrete actions to sustainably develop access to essential services (water, sanitation and waste) for disadvantaged populations in emerging countries and to facilitate the integration of vulnerable individuals through training and employment in France.
+The Fondation SUEZ supports concrete actions to sustainably develop access to essential services (water, sanitation and waste) for disadvantaged populations in developing countries and to facilitate the integration of vulnerable individuals through training and employment in France.
 Its actions contributes to the achievement of the United Nations’ Sustainable Development Goals.